-We located 29 nests from 5 Jun.-3 Jul.
-2009, all within 100 m of aquatic habitat.
+We located 29 nests from 5 June - 3 July 2009, all within 100 m of aquatic habitat.
 Nest success was particularly low at the Hills Creek study area for unknown reasons.
 Hatchlings emerged from only nine of the nests that we covered with exclosures.
-Emergence occurred at one nest from each study area prior to 15 Dec.
-2009; hatchlings emerged from the majority of nests (n = 7 of 9 nests) during Mar. and Apr.
-2010.
-We found one hatchling on 7 Mar.
-2010 at one of the nests whose hatchlings initiated emergence by 15 Dec.
-2009.
-At one nest, we observed hatchlings outside their nest chamber 4 Jun., 2 d after the nest was opened by U.S. Army Corps of Engineer staff in their efforts to estimate nest survival.
+Emergence occurred at one nest from each study area prior to December 15,

+2009; hatchlings emerged from the majority of nests (N = 7 of 9 nests) during March and April 2010.
+We found one hatchling on March 7, 2010 at one of the nests whose hatchlings initiated emergence by December 15, 2009.
+At one nest, we observed hatchlings outside their nest chamber 4 June, two days after the nest was opened by U.S.Army Corps of Engineer staff in their efforts to estimate nest survival.
 Because we found these hatchlings after the movement study was completed, we did not include hatchlings from this nest in the study.

 We monitored movements of 9 hatchlings from 8 nests, 6 hatchlings from EBSP and 3 from HC.
 One hatchling lost its radio before it entered water.
-Otherwise, we detected radiotagged hatchlings during all attempted observations of terrestrial movement regardless of the type of transmitter used.
-We observed hatchlings, including radio- and non-tagged individuals, in nest chambers for 4-59 d following initial emergence (Table 1).
-Based on precise locations of hatchlings with the harmonic radar, 4 of the 9 hatchlings returned to their nest chambers after emergence and one of these did so at least twice over a period of 1 mo.
+Otherwise, we detected radio-tagged hatchlings during all attempted observations of terrestrial movement regardless of the type of transmitter used.
+We observed hatchlings, including radio- and non-tagged individuals, in nest chambers for 4-59 days following initial emergence (Table 1).
+Based on precise locations of hatchlings with the harmonic radar, 4 of the 9 hatchlings returned to their nest chambers after emergence and one of these did so at least twice over a period of 1 month.
 Before hatchlings moved long distances, they tended to remain near nests for extended periods of time, and demonstrated asynchrony in permanent departure.
 Hatchlings, both radio-tagged and non-tagged, remained within 2 m of nests for up to 59 d after initial emergence (Table 1).
 During the time of our observations, hatchlings at these locations were inactive and embedded in soil under vegetation or debris.
 Hatchlings varied in the depth that they were buried, from the carapace partially exposed to approximately 8 cm below the soil surface.
 In most locations, hatchlings were buried under moss or detritus.
-Differences in the dates that a radio-tagged hatchling dispersed from nests (>2 m) and the last date we observed a non-tagged sibling within 2 m of nests ranged from 0 to 20 d (mean = $7.3 \pm 7.4$ , median = 5, n = 8 nests), representing the minimum within-nest asynchrony in permanent departure from nests.
+Differences in the dates that a radio-tagged hatchling dispersed from nests (>2 m) and the last date we observed a nontagged sibling within 2 m of nests ranged from 0 to 20 d (mean = $7.3 \pm 7.4$ , median = 5, N = 8 nests), representing the minimum within-nest asynchrony in permanent departure from nests.

 We observed a broad array of movement patterns after initial movement away from nests.
 Two of the nine hatchlings moved from within 2 m of their nest site to nearby (11 and 13 m) aquatic habitat.
 Seven of the nine hatchlings moved incrementally to water.
-These hatchlings remained at their first stop-over sites for 4-22 d (mean = $11.2 \pm 6.3$ , median = 10, n = 7 hatchlings), and from 1-6 d (mean = $3.4 \pm 1.9$ , median = 3, n = 5 hatchlings) at their second stop-over sites.
-We observed only three hatchlings that used either 3 or 4 stop-over sites for each hatchling ranged from 9-46 m (mean = $27.1 \pm 16.0$ m, median = 25.5 m, n = 8 hatchlings), whereas individual movements, rather than averages among hatchlings, varied from 2-94 m (mean = $29.4 \pm 27.6$ m, mean = 17.9 m, n = 29 movements).
+These hatchlings remained at their first stop-over sites for 4-22 d (mean= $11.2 \pm 6.3$ , median=10, N = 7 hatchlings), and from 1-6 d (mean= $3.4 \pm 1.9$ , median=3, N = 5 hatchlings) at their second stop-over sites.
+We observed only three hatchlings that used either 3 or 4 stop-over sites, where they remained for 1-2 d.
+Average distance moved between successive stop-over sites for each hatchling ranged from 9-46 m (mean= $27.1 \pm 16.0$ m, median=25.5 m, N = 8 hatchlings), whereas individual movements, rather than averages among hatchlings, varied from 2-94 m (mean= $29.4 \pm 27.6$ m, mean=17.9 m, N = 29 movements).